 Number 10 – Alzheimer’s Disease

-- About 4.5 million Americans have Alzheimer’s disease and an estimated 222,300 of them live in Illinois.
+- In 2018, over 5 million Americans have Alzheimer’s disease in the United States and an estimated 222,000 live in Illinois (Alzheimer's Association).

-- About one in 10 persons 65 years of age and older and almost half of those 85 years of age and older will develop Alzheimer’s disease.
+- About 1 in 10 persons 65 years of age and older and almost half of those 85 years of age and older will develop Alzheimer’s disease.

-- More than 70 percent of those suffering from Alzheimer’s disease live at home, where the majority of their care (75 percent) is provided by family and friends.
+- More than 70% of those suffering from Alzheimer’s disease live at home, where the majority of their care (75%) is provided by family and friends.

 - Unless a cure or prevention is found, an estimated 14 million Americans will be stricken with Alzheimer’s disease by 2050.